jamalifatemeh/RegressionFactorAnalysis/README.md

 1. Clone the repository.
 2. Update the file paths in the notebook with your local directories.
-3. Run the Jupyter Notebook `cleaned_analysis.ipynb`.
+3. Run the Jupyter Notebook `RegressionFactorAnalysis.ipynb`.

 ---